palant/palant.info/content/articles/how-anti-fingerprinting-extensions-tend-to-make-fingerprinting-easier/index.md

 {{< /highlight >}}

 This `bind()` call makes sure the getter looks like a native function.
 Exactly what we needed.

+**Update (2020-12-14)**: Firefox allows content scripts to call [exportFunction()](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Sharing_objects_with_page_scripts#exportFunction) which is a better way to do this.
+In particular, it doesn’t require injecting any code into web page context.
+Unfortunately, this functionality isn’t available in Chromium-based browsers.
+Thanks to kkapsner for pointing me towards this functionality.

 ## Catching all those pesky frames